 - The age of the software.
 The age of the software shows the maturity of the blogging platform.
 Young projects are more unstable, and are more likely to have bugs.

 - If you are planning on extending the blog.
 If you are thinking about adding things like forums, a store, or some other feature to your blog, some blogging software will be more suited to fill that need than others.

 The blog software that you choose can have a big impact on your blogging.
 It’s important to choose the right software in the very beginning, so you can avoid the hassle of migrating to different engine later on.
 Here are the pros and cons of the 10 most popular blogging systems.

-The WordPress community is a major asset to the blogging software.
-It has one of the largest and most passionate communities of developers and users2, so one could find just about any theme or plugin imaginable.
-The possibilities for extending the software are endless, and many web sites and services have used the WordPress code base to build entirely different applications.
-WordPress also features integration with Akismet3, one of the most effective spam protection systems for blogging software.
+The Wordpress community is a major asset to the blogging software.
+It has one of the largest and most passionate communities of developers and users, so one could find just about any theme or plugin imaginable.
+The possibilities for extending the software are endless, and many web sites and services have used the Wordpress code base to build entirely different applications.
+Wordpress also features integration with Akismet, one of the most effective spam protection systems for blogging software.

-WordPress makes it easy for new bloggers to not only install the software, but also to download and install automatic upgrades to plugins with only one click.
-The learning curve for WordPress is fairly minimal, and if a new user runs in to problems, they can always check the extensive documentation5.
-WordPress is perfect for the new blogger who wants to get his feet wet installing their first blog software, or the advanced developer who’s looking to extend the stable code into something entirely different.
+Wordpress makes it easy for new bloggers to not only install the software, but also to download and install automatic upgrades to plugins with only one click.
+The learning curve for Wordpress is fairly minimal, and if a new user runs in to problems, they can always check the extensive documentation.
+Wordpress is perfect for the new blogger who wants to get his feet wet installing their first blog software, or the advanced developer who’s looking to extend the stable code into something entirely different.

 Web Designer Wall

 While Wordpress is the most widely-adopted blogging platform, Movable Type has the most prolific installs of high-traffic blogs.
 Their high-profile installs include (and certainly aren’t limited to) Huffington Post (the most popular blog on the Web), Gawker blogs (Lifehacker, Gizmodo, etc.), BoingBoing and dooce.